-- Your team will appreciate this timeless book to encourage both perspective and persistence: The Obstacle is the Way – The Timeless Art of Turning Trials into Triumph by Ryan Holiday
+- Your team will appreciate this timeless book to encourage both an improved perspective and ongoing persistence: The Obstacle is the Way – The Timeless Art of Turning Trials into Triumph by Ryan Holiday

-- In fact, everyone in attendance will have the opportunity to review each specific Episode [or Episode Themes such as Vets], form opinions and conclusions by listening to the published Episodes, or by adding their own Google-researched insights – or possible applications on that particular Topic for each meeting.
+- In fact, everyone in attendance will have the opportunity to review each specific Episode , and then form opinions and conclusions by listening to that published Episode, or by adding their own Google-researched insights – or possible applications on that particular Topic for discussion at each Club meeting.

-- Everyone in any meeting can contribute ideas, links, observations, and helpful insights.
+- Everyone in any meeting can contribute to ideas, links, observations, and helpful insights.

-- If you find your Episode discussion constructive, consider Sharing it with our CBJ global audience, next below.
+- If you find your Episode discussion constructive, consider Sharing it with our CBJ global audience – how to Share below.

-Bonus Goal: Share Your Club Insights With Our Global CoreBrain Journal Audience
+Bonus Practice Goal: Share Your Club Insights With Our Global CBJ Audience

-- Now is the time to stand up and render your opinion on an audio/Skype interview and share your group learning discussions with others.
+- Now is the time to stand up and render your opinion on an audio/Skype/Zoom interview and share your group learning discussions with others.
 We publish at CBJ audio only, so makeup and background is not a problem.